crankysparrow/portfolio2022/src/blog/shaping-functions.md

 layout: post.njk
 tags: ['generative art', 'shaders']
 excerpt: 'notes on creating an animated gif from a simple shaping function'
+img: '/images/shaders-shaping/final-linear.jpg'
+imgAlt: 'white lines on black, in a curved diamond-like shape'
 ---

 Confession: I still don't really understand shaders.
 I've been slowly learning in snatches of free time, but pretty much sticking to the basics: Draw a circle.
 Draw a rectangle.
 Draw a rectangle but moved over by so many pixels.
 Draw the same rectangle in 4 quarters of the screen.
 Draw a rectangle with another rectangle inside of it.
 That's where I'm at.
 So this is by no means a tutorial of any kind, just some notes on some recent experiments.